-Clint Eastwood rides into town and may, or may not be, the ghost of the Sherriff murdered when the cowardly townsfolk stood by and watched him whipped to death by three gunslingers – who incidentally are out of jail and coming back to take their revenge.
+Clint Eastwood rides into the lakeside frontier town of Lago.
+He may, or may not be, the ghost of the Sheriff who was murdered when the cowardly townsfolk stood by and watched him whipped to death by three gunslingers – who incidentally are out of jail and coming back to take their revenge.

 This was the first Western Eastwood directed and is a stylistic homage to Sergio Leone.
 It is also indebted to Don Siegel, who directed him in The Beguiled (1971), Coogan’s Bluff, and Dirty Harry (1971).